nizzaneela/Programming_error_explanation/README.md

 Another programming error inflates the Bayes factors.

-The simulated phylogenies are pruned to remove basal lineages under specific conditions.
-The implementation in [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) does not conform to the method described in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
+The simulated phylogenies are pruned to remove short-lived basal lineages.
+The fails to implement implementation in [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) does not conform to the method described in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
 The code removes basal lineages that, according to the text, should be retained.

 For the primary analysis, correcting this error shifts 13% of the tMRCAs back in time by an average of 5.5 days, and reduces the Bayes factors to 3.9 and 4.0.